Which is the best wax, hard wax or soft wax?

 Ever wonder why waxing salons use different types of wax?
 Is there really a difference in quality?
 Does one hurt less than another?
 ABSOLUTELY.
+First, I should mention we highly recommend using Mermaid Wax Hard Wax for any hair removal, if your salon doesn’t use it, ask for it by name.
 Be cautious about what type of wax a center uses.
 Make sure you go to a salon who puts their clients first.
 Unfortunately, some just care about how much money they spend on the wax, compared to the quality, safety and comfort of their customers.
 Here is a little info on the various types of wax used.
 Our goal is to educate customers so they know we have their best interest at heart.
 Which kind does HK Wax Center – Austin Arbor use?
 Read on and find out!

 Soft wax is applied to the skin in an extremely thin layer.
 The wax is then removed by placing a muslin strip on top of it and ripping it off.
 Soft wax adheres to the skin (hair just happens to come out with it), therefore it removes layers of dead skin when it is being pulled off.
 This is why you cannot wax the same area twice with soft wax.
 The risk of lifting and pulling off live skin is greatly increased when this happens.
 You will then be left with the results of bleeding, scarring and scabbing to the skin.
 However, soft wax is very good at removing fine hairs.